Denoising Heat-inspired Diffusion with Insulators for Collision Free Motion Planning: Goal generation with collision-avoiding diffusion kernel

-where $y_{obs}$ is the corresponding obstacle image mask.
-We chose $\lambda(t)=f(\sigma_t)^2$, with $\sigma_t=\sqrt{2k}$ denoting the standard deviation (std) of the Gaussian heat kernel.
+where $y_{obs}$ represents the obstacle mask, and $\lambda(t)=f(\sigma_t)^2$.
+Here, $\sigma_t=\sqrt{2k}$ is the standard deviation (std) of the Gaussian heat kernel.
 The function $f$ stabilizes $\sigma_t$ once it equals half the image size, approximating the std of the distribution confined by the map boundaries.
-Leveraging the U-net structure from \citet{ho2020denoising}, our network incorporates an added bilinear interpolation step, enabling score estimation via score vector field from $y$ and interpolation at $x_t$. \paragraph{Generating states for motion planning.} Given a randomly generated map image and an initial state $x_T$, we iteratively produce a sequence of states $x_t\in\mathcal{X}_{free}$.
+We use the U-net structure for the model from \citet{ho2020denoising}. \paragraph{Generating states for motion planning.} The overall sequence of the inference is described in Fig.\ref{arch}.
+Given a randomly generated map image and an initial state $x_T$, we iteratively produce a sequence of states $x_t\in\mathcal{X}_{free}$.
 This generation is achieved by addressing the reverse SDE with our trained score model, leveraging the annealed Langevin dynamics sampling (details in Appendix \ref{ALD}):

 where $\alpha_t=\epsilon\cdot\frac{\lambda(t)}{\lambda(T)}$.
 In practice, we set parameters as $\epsilon=0.0008,~T=10$, and performed 100 annealing iterations.
 Every generated state belongs to $p_t(x|y)$ \cite{song2019generative}, progressively approaching the goal distribution, $p_0(x|y)$, with collision avoidance.